How to Survey Your Employees About

-In this uncertain time of countrywide lockdowns, remote work, and layoffs, how are your employees really doing?
+In this uncertain time of "the next normal", how are your employees really doing?

 Identify the best person to send the survey

 Ideally someone trustworthy with the authority to respond or make changes.
 This person could also head up the response team or report back the results to upper management.

 What do you hope to gain from the survey?
 Consider allowing it to be anonymous so that staff has total freedom to share their fears and needs.